WolframResearch/WAS-Kubernetes/EnvironmentSetup/General/SSL.md

     - <DOMAIN_WITHOUT_WWW>
 ```

-and deploy it to k8s with
+and deploy it to the cluster with

 ```bash
 kubectl apply -f certificate.yaml
 ```

----

 ### Configure Ingress

-There are 5 ingress objects as
+Within WAS there are five ingress objects which will require configuring:

 * was-ingress-awes
 * was-ingress-endpoints